cjcara036/FishBowl_Relay/README.md

   ]
 }
 ```
-This object is stringified and compressed using LZString.compressToEncodedURIComponent.
+his object is stringified and compressed using LZString.compressToEncodedURIComponent.

 ## Legacy Support
 The application includes a fallback mechanism.
 It attempts to decompress the hash first.
 If that fails, it attempts to parse standard Base64 (legacy links).
 This ensures backward compatibility if link formats change.